dolthub/dolt-action/README.md

 - `remote`: DoltHub, S3, GCS remote endpoint.
 Each has a different authentication technique.
 - `branch`: Indicate the branch to shallow-clone.
-- `run`: Bash script executed after the pull stage and before commit stage.
+- `before`: Bash script executed after the pull stage and before commit stage.
 - `after`: Bash script executed between commit and push stages.
 - `dolthub_credential`: A JWT that grants access to DoltHub remotes.
 - `google_credential`: A `service_account.json` that grants access to
     Google Cloud remotes.
 - `push`: Whether to persist changes or discard at the step conclusion.
-- `commit_` options: Automate a commit following the run script.
+- `commit_` options: Automate a commit following the before script.
 - `tag_` options: Tag HEAD or another ref at the end of the workflow.

 Outputs: